The Fox and the Hound: Development

 Another fight erupted when Reitherman, in thinking the film lacked a strong second act, decided to add a musical sequence of two swooping cranes voiced by Phil Harris and Charo.
 These characters would sing a silly song titled "Scoobie-Doobie Doobie Doo, Let Your Body Turn to Goo" to Tod after he was dropped in the forest.
 Charo had recorded the song and several voice tracks which were storyboarded, and live-action reference footage was shot of her wearing a sweaty pink leotard.
-However, the scene was strongly disliked by studio personnel who felt the song was a distraction from the main plot, with Stevens stating "We can't let that sequence in the movie!
+However, the scene was strongly disliked by studio personnel who felt the song was a distraction from the main plot, with Stevens stating, "We can't let that sequence in the movie!
 It's totally out of place!"
-Stevens notified studio management and after many story conferences, the scene was removed.
-Reitherman later walked into Stevens's office, slumped in a chair, and said, "I dunno, Art, maybe this is a young man's medium."
+He notified studio management, and after many story conferences, the scene was removed.
+Reitherman later walked into his office, slumped in a chair, and said, "I dunno, Art, maybe this is a young man's medium."
 He later moved on to undeveloped projects such as Catfish Bend.